 Examines the structure of state and local laws involving property, sales and use, franchise and corporate income taxes of the firm operating in either a single or multi-jurisdictional environment.

 Intensive study of federal taxation of estates and transfer of property rights by gift.
 Determination of the gross estate, taxable estate, taxable gift and gift tax.

 The purpose of the course is to provide students with comprehensive coverage of the requirements and planning issues related to accounting for income taxes.
 We will cover the preparation of tax provisions of varying complexity and discuss the financial reporting and tax aspects of this complex process.
 We will also analyze published financial statements to explore how well companies adhere to the requirements of FAS 109.

-Beginning in the Fall 2019 admission cycle, the MS Taxation program does not require a GMAT or GRE score for admission.
+The MS Taxation program does not require a GMAT or GRE score for admission.